The Suitcase: Characters

 The Honourable April Bianca Emily Ellis:

-An ambitious young noble woman, April dreams of writing and producing a legendary play that will free her from a stifling existence of duty.
-Although April often doubts her abilities and can come across as rather selfish, she is approachable, dependable, daring, and more talented than she knows.
+An ambitious young noble woman, April dreams of writing and producing a legendary play that will free her from a stifling existence of duty and a past of failure.
+Although April often doubts her abilities, she is approachable, dependable, daring, and more talented than she knows.

 Regina Borman: